Exploring the Loire Valley by car is a great way to discover beautiful châteaux, peaceful riverside paths, and charming towns at your own pace.

 • Villandry Gardens: Known for intricate, terraced gardens with flowers, vegetables, and ornamental hedges.
 You may also enjoy exploring its maze and water garden.
 Plan at least two hours to explore.

-• Château de l’Islette and a picnic lunch: Less crowded than many Loire castles, this hidden gem has a more intimate and peaceful ambiance and is very close to its famous neighbor, Azay le Rideau.
+• Château de l’Islette and a picnic lunch: Less crowded than many Loire Valley castles, this hidden gem has a more intimate and peaceful ambiance and is very close to its famous neighbor, Azay le Rideau.
 The castle’s picturesque lake and gardens are perfect for a picnic, then you may take a look inside.

 Tips